IAI Research Fund for FAS/SEAS Faculty

 Eligible Applicants: FAS/SEAS ladder faculty (assistant, associate, or full) as well as Professors in Residence and Professors of the Practice; also, faculty from other Harvard schools who hold more than a 0 FTE appointment in FAS/SEAS.
-Faculty from other Harvard schools without an FAS/SEAS appointment [or with a 0 FTE FAS/SEAS appt] are welcome to participate as collaborators on funded projects.
+Faculty from other Harvard schools without a greater-than-zero FAS/SEAS appointment are welcome to participate as collaborators on funded projects.

 Conditions: Successful applicants will be expected to give a short presentation of the funded project at a symposium at the end of the grant year, and submit a short description of project results.
 Funds will be available July 1st, and the symposium will take place in the fall of the following year (approximately 15 months from the award date).

 The goal of the IAI Competitive Research Fund is to support new research that will advance our understanding of the causes and consequences of inequality, including its implications for a range of outcomes from economic growth and political stability to crime, public health, family wellbeing, and social trust; or that will test interventions or result in the development and dissemination of data, educational resources and/or policy guides.
 This call invites innovative ideas from the full range of academic disciplines with a particular emphasis on research that engages with the core themes of the FAS Inequality in America Initiative: Work, Family and Opportunity; Mobility and Migration; Governance, Citizenship and Social Justice; Science, Technology, Education and Health; American Inequality, Globally.

 The Inequality in America Initiative Competitive Research Fund will provide funding in the following categories:

 - Seed funding, to encourage investigators to pursue exciting new research directions that might not yet be ready to compete in traditional funding programs.

 - Bridge funding, to allow investigators to continue work on previously funded research that does not currently have external funding.
 Investigators who apply in this category must demonstrate that efforts have been made or will be made to obtain external funding.